updatecli/updatecli/README.md

 Updatecli is a small cli tool used for automating yaml values updates.
 It fetches its configuration from one yaml file and then works in three stages

-.1 Source: Based on a rule fetch a value that will be used during later stages .2 Conditions: Ensure that conditions are met based on the value retrieved during the source rule .3 Target: Update and publish the target files based on a value retrieved from the source stage.
+1. Source: Based on a rule fetch a value that will be used during later stages
+2. Conditions: Ensure that conditions are met based on the value retrieved during the source rule
+3. Target: Update and publish the target files based on a value retrieved from the source stage.

+**Remark: Environment variable with a name matching the key uppercased and prefixed with UPDATECLI, can be used in place of key/value in configuration file.**

 ## Source